Chilled whipped cream all around the outside. ‘Round the outside. ‘Round the outside.

 Yes it’s back.
 Yes it’s back.
 On a stick.
 With a kick.

-But seriously, how’s this for a rare talent… I’ve successfully managed to make a popsicle that tastes exactly like a slice of pumpkin pie with whipped cream.
+But seriously, how’s this for a rare talent… With the inspiration of the fine folks at People’s Pops, I’ve successfully managed to make a popsicle that tastes exactly like a slice of pumpkin pie with whipped cream.
 And, with a smooth, gelato-like texture to boot.